AI Tools

 Behavioral signals:

-There is one more wall if your "automation" is a bot clicking through Ads Manager or Business Suite: Facebook deliberately makes its own pages hostile to automation.
+There is a purely practical wall on top of the detection one.
+If your "automation" is a bot clicking through Ads Manager or Business Suite, Facebook deliberately makes its own pages hostile to it.
 Class names are randomized gibberish like ecm0bbzt that change with every deploy.
 Any tool built on clicking specific buttons or reading the DOM breaks on a schedule you do not control, usually in the middle of a campaign launch.

 A flagged browser session looks identical to an account takeover, so Meta does not quietly disable one integration.
 It locks the whole identity.
 Enforcement is portfolio-wide: profile, Page, ad account, and Business Manager can all go down from one trigger.